 Particular experience includes:

 - Uniquely extensive and detailed experience advising in respect of the design and construction of ‘new-build’ nuclear power stations, and leading the advocacy in the ICC arbitration proceedings in respect thereof (appearing opposite some of the world’s leading international arbitration practitioners);

 - Acting as Counsel in UNCITRAL arbitration proceedings in respect of disputes arising from the construction of a hydroelectric power plant in South America (including advocate in all procedural and substantive hearings);

-- Providing advice and conducting ICC arbitration proceedings in respect of disputes arising from the construction of a high speed railway in Taiwan;
+- Providing advice and conducting UK arbitration proceedings in respect of design and workmanship defects disputes arising from the construction of a new government agency headquarters in Bristol;

 - Advising on forms of contract and drafting, and providing project execution advice on problems, disputes and claims arising from the construction of an oil & gas production facility in Algeria, as well as the formulation of an alternative dispute resolution mechanism to facilitate faster commercial settlement of claim issues;

 - Advising and adjudicating in a dispute arising from the construction of luxury residential property in West London;

 - Advising and adjudicating in multiple disputes arising from the renovation and hotel conversion of a UK country manor house;